MageRings/draftomatic/README.md

 # About

 Draftomatic seeks to provide a client-server architecture for swiss pairings.
-Ideally this will disassociate the relatively complicated logic of pairings players from the acts of displaying the pairings or recording results.
+Ideally this will disassociate the relatively complicated logic of pairing players from the act of displaying the pairings or recording results.

 ## License